Marat-Tim/lints/src/main/resources/org/eolang/motives/errors/external-weak-typed-atoms.md

-# External Weak Typed Atoms
+# External weak typed atoms

 Weak typing `/?` does not allowed outside of `org.eolang` package.